-Since colon cancer can happen to anyone, regardless of family history, regular screenings are recommended at the age of 50 or older.
-Preventing colon cancer is an important reason to get tested.
+Since colon cancer can happen to anyone, regardless of family history, the U.S. Preventive Services Task Force recommends screening for colorectal cancer starting at age of 50 and continuing until age 75.2 Preventing colon cancer is an important reason to get tested.
 Finding and removing polyps now may help prevent the occurrence of colon cancer later.

-Lifestyle-related factors such as diet, weight, exercise, smoking and alcohol use may also put you at risk for colon cancer.2
+Lifestyle-related factors such as diet, weight, exercise, smoking and alcohol use may also put you at risk for colon cancer.3

 Humana members can visit an in-network doctor to schedule regular doctor visits and health screenings